-Metadata Element Description Optionality Selection Criteria for Transactions Definition A text definition describing how concepts in the value set were selected Optional ITI-60 Source URI Most sources also have a URL or document URI that provides further details regarding the value set.
-Optional - Version A string identifying the specific version of the value set.
-Mandatory ITI-48 Status Active, Inactive, local extensions Mandatory - Туре This describes the type of the value set: Intensional, Extensional, or Expanded Note: This is the type of the value set in the repository.
+Selection Metadata Element Description Optionality Criteria for Transactions Source URI Most sources also have a URL or document Optional URI that provides further details regarding the value set.
+A string identifying the specific version of ITI-48 Version Mandatory the value set.
+Status Active, Inactive, local extensions Mandatory Type This describes the type of the value set: Mandatory Intensional, Extensional, or Expanded Note: This is the type of the value set in the repository.
 Value set retrieval will return a value set expansion.
-Mandatory - Binding Static or Dynamic Optional - Effective Date The date when the value set is expected to be effective Optional ITI-60 Expiration Date The date when the value set is no longer expected to be used Optional ITI-60 Creation Date The date of creation of the value set Optional ITI-60 Revision Date The date of revision of the value set Optional ITI-60 Groups The identifiers and keywords of the groups that include this value set.
+Binding Static or Dynamic Optional ITI-60 Effective Date The date when the value set is expected to Optional be effective The date when the value set is no longer Expiration Date Optional ITI-60 expected to be used Creation Date The date of creation of the value set Optional ITI-60 Revision Date The date of revision of the value set ITI-60 Optional Groups The identifiers and keywords of the groups Optional ITI-60 that include this value set.
 A group may also have an OID assigned.
-Optional ITI-60

-1. Status codes are determined by the Value Set developers.
-The suggested values shall be used if applicable.

-2. The meaning of binding is not constrained by this Profile.
+- 1. Status codes are determined by the Value Set developers.
+The suggested values shall be used if applicable. - 2.
+The meaning of binding is not constrained by this Profile.